sebastian-zieba/PACMAN/docs/source/models.rst

 As an example, we will create a new model which will fit the product of a polynomial of 1. order and the upstream downstream effect.
-We will call this model ''polynomial1_full''.
+We will call this model ``polynomial1_full``.

  1) We create a new py file in src/pacman/lib/models/ called polynomial1_full.py

  2) We create the code for this model which combines a fitting for the scale and a linear polynomial over the visit:

 .. include:: media/models/polynomial1_full.py
    :literal:

-Note that we use the same function name as file name.
+Note that we use the same function name (``def polynomial1_full(...)``) as file name.

  3) in work.......